-It's not be the best performance-per-pound TV of 2021, though, because this A80J beats it on that metric.
-This step-down model in Sony’s new OLED range certainly isn’t quite as good as its flagship sibling but, by offering most of what makes the A90J great at a much more competitive price, it’s turned out to be one of the very best TVs of 2021.
+On that metric, the A80J is a stunner.
+This step-down model in Sony’s 2021 OLED range certainly isn’t quite as good as its flagship sibling but, by offering most of what makes the A90J great at a much more competitive price, it’s turned out to be one of the very best TVs you can buy.

-That simply isn’t the case.
-It might not be quite as bright and punchy as its flagship sibling, but it's not far off, and that means it's still capable of producing more impactful highlights than rivals such as the LG C1.
+While not quite as bright and punchy as its flagship sibling, it's not far off, and that means it's still capable of producing more impactful highlights than rivals such as the LG C1.
 It's just as sharp and detailed as the A90J, too, which makes it an incredibly crisp and three-dimensional performer.
-What's most impressive is how the A80J combines the spectacular with the natural and authentic – no other TV in 2021, bar its flagship sibling, delivers on creative intent as faithfully.
+What's most impressive is how the A80J combines the spectacular with the natural and authentic – no other TV available right now, bar the A90J, delivers on creative intent as faithfully.

 The A80J has a 30W Acoustic Surface Audio+ sound system, which uses actuators to vibrate the screen in order to create sound.
 It means the audio is tied to visuals in a way that TVs from other manufacturers can't match.
 The sound is also weightier and more spacious than that produced by similarly priced rivals, and there's impressive punch and dynamic range on offer, too.